daeldir/jbogidva/README.md

 decision that can be contested, but until it is, we should stick to a single convention.

-The title of the page always begins with “Zbafanva:”, so a visitor can identify the website clearly when looking at his browsing history.
+The title of the page always begins with “Jbogidva:”, so a visitor can identify the website clearly when looking at his browsing history.